 - A high proportion of stative verbs - eg include above.

 - Impersonal style, using eg passive verbs, avoiding reference to the writer etc.

-Example : McKenna, E (1987) Psychology in Business Lawence Erlbaum Associates Ltd
+Examples : This article is itself an example of expository text, while the following comes from McKenna, E (1987) Psychology in Business Lawence Erlbaum Associates Ltd

 In social control the influence is exercised from above on a vertical basis, rather than on a horizontal basis as in social comparison.
 Experiments on obedience to authority, such as the famous study by Millgram, have shown that a significant number of people are prepared to inflict pain on others because an authority figure instructs them to do so.